ef4/rfcs/text/0000-glimmer-component.md

 However, it should also be possible for a component to recursively invoke itself.
 This would appear to conflict with the above example (we don't want display-folder to infinitely recurse -- within its own definition, `display-folder` is actually an HTML element name, not a component invocation).

-Therefore, we make a rule that *the top-level element in a component's template is never treated as an invocation of that template itself.*
+Therefore, we make a rule that *the top-level element in a component's template is never treated as a component invocation.*

 This allows both use cases to coexist: the top-level element defines the component's HTML tag, while any inner uses of its own name are recursive invocations: